-- 1. The financial statements and notes of GetUp Limited are in accordance with the Corporations Act 2001, including: - a.
-Giving a true and fair view of its financial position as at 30 June 2021 and of its performance for the financial year ended on that date; and - b.
-Complying with Australian Accounting Standards Reduced Disclosure Requirements and the Corporations Regulations 2001; and - 2.
-There are reasonable grounds to believe that GetUp Limited will be able to pay its debts as and when they become due and payable.
+- The financial statements and notes of GetUp Limited are in accordance with the Corporations Act 2001, including: - a.
+Giving a true and fair view of its financial position as at 30 June 2022 and of its performance for the financial year ended on that date; and - Complying with Australian Accounting Standards Simplified Disclosures and the Corporations Regulations 2001; and - There are reasonable grounds to believe that GetUp Limited will be able to pay its debts as and when they become due and payable.